fgmourao/Conditioning-Cage/README.md

 - Recorded trials table with per-row delete
 - Timeline infographic: block diagram of all trials on a shared time axis, with a real-time progress line during experiment execution
 - Protocol save/load (semicolon-delimited .txt)
-- Calibration dialogs for Sound, LED, and Shock (infinite-duration single trial, stopped by ABORT)
+- Calibration dialogs for Sound, Light, and Shock (infinite-duration single trial, stopped by ABORT)
 - Poll timer paused during experiment to prevent USB interrupt glitch on DAC Timer4 (Native Port)
 - 4-second timeout warning if DUE does not respond after connection